 Gottfried Wilhelm Leibniz (1646-1716) was one of the most distinguished intellectual figures of the early modern period.
-Celebrated as a philosopher and mathematician, he also made significant contributions to the natural sciences, historiography, legal theory, and comparative philology—to mention only a few of his many interests.
+Celebrated as a philosopher and mathematician, he also made significant contributions to the natural sciences, historiography, legal theory, and linguistics—to mention only a few of his interests.
 He is often described as the last universal genius: a thinker whose range extended to all that was known in his day.

 A prominent theme in Leibniz's writings is the systematic organization of knowledge, gathered from as many fields as possible, as a means to continued intellectual progress.
 Leibniz was instrumental in establishing major libraries in Hanover and Wolfenbüttel and scientific societies in Berlin and Vienna.
 He was fascinated by the application of technology to the solution of practical and theoretical problems.
 His working model of an arithmetical calculating machine attracted widespread attention and was the basis of his election to the Royal Society in 1673.